BT Broadband review 2025: Is it any good?

 Quite expensive compared to competitors

-Generally speaking, BT broadband is usually at the more expensive end of the spectrum, though there are often price reductions, virtual reward cards or other incentives on offer which can help ease that.
+Generally speaking, BT broadband is usually at the more expensive end of the scale, though there are often price reductions, virtual reward cards or other incentives on offer which can help ease that.
 The basic packages are often much more expensive than competitors, and then BT will want you to pay more for some of its better features.
 Really, with such long contracts, BT Broadband should be cheaper, or at least on a par with the competition.

 Limited availability on ultrafast speeds

-Unlike Virgin Media, whose top speeds are available to more than half of UK homes via their own bespoke network (which has been over a decade in the making), BT's Full Fibre packages (offering speeds of 150Mbps, 500Mbps and even 900Mbps) are currently only available to about a quarter of homes.
-This is because they use Openreach's FTTP network (that's 'Fibre To The Premises', meaning no ancient copper telephone lines are involved).
-Openreach are rapidly expanding the network, and hope to reach over 80% of UK properties by the end of 2026.
+BT's Full Fibre packages (offering speeds of 150Mbps, 500Mbps and even 900Mbps) are currently available to about a two thirds of UK homes.
+This is because they use Openreach's Full Fibre network.
+Openreach is rapidly expanding the network, and hope to reach over 80% of UK properties by the end of 2026.
 And since technically Openreach is part of the BT group, it's safe to say that where their network is available, you'll also find BT.
-But for now, BT Full Fibre availability is still quite limited.
+But for now, BT Full Fibre availability is limited.

 24 months is a long time